berylcczhang/TEST/doc/sphinx/tests.rst

 This problem highlights the power of the new feature offered in SLUG v2: the ability to produce full spectra and implement dust extinction.

+- one run with spectra [single timestep] shows cluster spectra and galaxy spectra

+- one run with spectra redshifted

+- one run with spectra dust det

+- one run with spectra dust  stoch

 [basic run with full spectra out: shows stochasticity applied to spectra]

 This problem shows a trivial example of the redshift capability in SLUG v2.